acemod/ACE3/documentation/user/how-to-make-a-feature-request.md

 </div>

 ### Requesting a feature
-In order to avoid duplicates and keep the issue tracker organized, we have created a common <a href="{{ site.githubUrl }}/issues/414/" target="_blank">Issue for feature request</a>.
+In order to avoid duplicates and keep the issue tracker organized, we have created a common issue for <a href="{{ site.githubUrl }}/issues/414/" target="_blank">ACE 3 Feature requests</a>.
 Any and all relevant requests should be submitted there, where they will also get discussed and evaluated.
 Before adding a new one, make sure to check the previous entries from the thread and do a quick search for similar suggestions; please don't reiterate requests for features that had already been accepted for inclusion, or those which were disregarded earlier.

 Following their approval, feature requests may be moved by moderators to a separate issue for further discussion.